TorbenRahbekKoch/mr-legacy/public/data/blogs/about-this-site/entry.md

 for how to make this work.
 It is surprisingly easy.
 Just by following that guide you have a CI/CD-pipeline in no time.

-## Now, what's with that 90s www?
+## ~~Now, what's with that 90s www?~~

+I got around to solving it!
+I did it by moving the DNS to Azure, which has some built in support for doing exactly that - showing the site with and without the dreaded *www*.

-Yeah, I'm not proud of it.
-It is combination of the DNS provider not supporting root-level/apex CNAME/ALIAS and me using the above hosting, which needs a CNAME pointing at it.
+~~Yeah, I'm not proud of it.
+It is combination of the DNS provider not supporting root-level/apex CNAME/ALIAS and me using the above hosting, which needs a CNAME pointing at it.~~

-I probably will  get around to solving that later!
+~~I probably will  get around to solving that later!~~